marfox/wmf-task/README.md

 # Search Wikipedia
-An extremely minimalistic JavaScript snippet that displays a list of 10 Wikipedia search results in the given user language.
+An extremely minimalist JavaScript snippet that displays a list of 10 Wikipedia search results in the given user language.

 ## Highlights